(first posted 3/30/2011. Revised 11/14/2016) It was the rear door that did it. I should never have opened it.

 Compared to the solid gleaming dashes that were in an Olds ten years earlier, well; nothing stays the same, sadly in some cases.
 But let’s get back to that rear door.
 It wasn’t just what I saw after I opened it; it was the act of opening and closing it that sealed the Deadly Deal.

 It’s the vivid memory of how much crappier the ’71 GM doors felt compared to the ’70s.
 I know: I drove both a 1970 and 1971 Chevrolet taxi, each with maybe half a million miles on them.
-The 1970 felt like a Mercedes compared to the 1971; everything is relative.
+The 1970 felt a whole lot more structurally sound compared to the 1971; everything is relative.
 Just getting the doors on the ’71 to close at all on the first try was a serious challenge.
 Don’t ask me about the rear seat on the ’71 that kept coming loose; not the stuff from which tips are generated.

 For what it’s worth, GM learned quite a big lesson from these cars; the downsized B-Bodies that appeared in 1977 were a major act of penance for GM’s Deadly Sin of Gluttony, and even the interiors improved from what has to be an all-time low point.
 Next time, I’ll just not open the door, and save myself a bit of trouble.